eddyerburgh/blog/_posts/2016-03-21-jazz-up-your-code-blocks-with-copy-on-click.md

 You need to add browser prefixes to the CSS for full support.

 This won't work on mobiles/ tablets.
-It would be a good idea to wrap the CSS in a media query and use that CSS to <a rel="noopener" href="/css/run-javascript-when-media-queries-are-active/">only run the Javascript when the media query is active</a>.
+It would be a good idea to wrap the CSS in a media query and use that CSS to <a rel="noopener" href="/css/run-JavaScript-when-media-queries-are-active/">only run the JavaScript when the media query is active</a>.

 ## That's all folks!